Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • Several factors affect hair loss.
 Minerals and vitamins are essential for hair growth.
 Take a good supplement at least twice daily.
 Drink fresh vegetable juice at least once daily.
 Take vitamin A (50,000 units daily for a short time).
 B vitamins, such as biotin, inositol, niacin, and (folic acid, pantothenic acid, and PABA), mainly affect hair growth.
 Consume Norwegian kelp or Nova Scotia dulse.

-• For a day or two, find a good juice cleansing program, and clean the bowels via an enema.
-Then only consume foods that are nourishing.
+• For a day or two, find a good juice cleansing program and clean the bowels via an enema.
+Then, only consume nourishing foods.
 Abstain from processed junk foods.
-Eat a diet high in vegetables and fruits that are low in starch.
+Eat a diet high in vegetables and fruits that is low in starch.

 • Flaxseed oil (two tablespoons daily), containing fatty acids, helps keep hair from thinning.
 Black currant oil (five hundred mg capsules twice daily) is even more powerful.